Functional disorders are where there is clear dysfunction, without objective signs on examination or investigations

 Malingering, factious disorders, Munchausen & Munchausen by proxy, illness anxiety disorder, hypochondriasis

-Chronic Fatigue Syndrome, Insomnia, chronic pain
+Chronic Fatigue Syndrome, Insomnia, Chronic pain

 Senses: ENT & ophthalmology